LeqianTanTim/Stat_Mech_Research_Team_2/README.md

        - velocity, acceleration and dimension are now stored within the class for convenience accessibility.
        - md_run is still in progress unfortunately.
   * Update Dec.
 6th
     + Incomplete the process of saving data.
-If you know how to modify it then this code is basically complete for its capability of md_run (# I hope)
+If you know how to modify it then this code is basically complete.
+    + Two test files were provided, test_2 contain one solute and one solvent particle so you can play around with ease; test_14 is a much bigger file, recommend to use when you are much more confident with the current code implementation.
+    + Random seed modification was added to F24_... python file so you can controlled the random (Thanks to Nik)